 PCOS is becoming an increasingly common fertility-health condition affecting women of all reproductive ages and has multiple presentations.
 It is a benign condition that is the most common cause of anovulatory infertility.

-The challenge in diagnosing and naming it, is that no two cases of PCOS are the same.
-The definition of “polycystic” is “having many cysts”, yet some women do not have cysts, rather several of the other symptoms.
+The challenge in diagnosing and naming it is that no two cases of PCOS are the same.
+The definition of “polycystic” is “having many cysts”, yet some women do not have cysts; rather, they have several of the other symptoms.

 “Patients read into the name and just think, ‘Okay, this is about my ovaries, it’s really not about anything else…’ But from a doctor’s perspective, the most worrisome aspects of the disorder are the long-term consequences, such as diabetes.” – Dr. Melissa Goist, ObGyn.

 - hormonal imbalance – often elevated levels of androgens, estrogen and luteinizing hormone (LH) and low levels of follicle-stimulating hormone (FSH)

 - irregular menstrual cycles, or absent periods (amenorrhea)

 - excessive male-pattern hair growth (Hirsutism)

 Many women with PCOS also have, or are at risk for experiencing: